-- Waiver of premium provision – This clause means that the disables person does not have to pay premiums on the policy after he/she is disabled for 90 days
+- Waiver of premium provision – This clause means that the disabled person does not have to pay premiums on the policy after he/she is disabled for 90 days

 When considering what type of disability insurance to purchase everyone should, at a minimum, consider your necessary living expenses.
 When offering disability insurance to your employees, an insurance specialist from Gannon Associates Insurance can help determine how much coverage may be needed.
 An independent insurance agent can explain the cost of disability insurance and the variables like:

 - The worker’s lifestyle behaviors, such as tobacco or alcohol use

 - The amount of monthly benefits the worker intends to receive

 - The disability insurance policy’s options